Sotatek-PhucTa/wombat/docs/contracts/asset/Asset.md

 ***Asset.setPool(pool_) ***

-> Notice: Changes the pool.
+> Notice: TODO: move pool address setup within contract initializationChanges the pool.
 Can only be set by the contract owner.

 Arguments